jianmin-chen/blog/_posts/2021-04-12-using-jekyll-~-creating-a-blog-with-jekyll-&-github-pages.markdown

 ~~~
 Change these variables to fit your needs, and experiment with them.
 Every time you change this file though, make sure to rerun `bundle exec jekyll serve`!
 Jekyll typically auto regenerates your content locally whenever you edit something, but the only exception is `_config.yml`.

-Also, and extra note - you might already understand most of the variables, but here's what `baseurl` and `url` are for those interested.
+Also, a extra note - you might already understand most of these variables, but here's what `baseurl` and `url` are for those interested.
 * `url`: The starting URL of your blog.
 For example, since the URL of my blog is *https://jianmin-chen.github.io/blog*, the starting URL is *https://jianmin-chen.github.io*.
 * `baseurl`: The ending path of your blog.
 Using the same example, the ending path of my blog would be */blog*.

 ## Writing Posts
 Now we can get to the fun part - writing!
 Take a look at your directory again.
 There should be a folder called `_posts`.
 If you open that, you'll see some files - these are the default posts.
 Get rid of these, and then create a new file in that folder.
-Name this file `<year>-<month>-<day>-<title-split-by-dashes>.markdown`, and add the following to it:
+Name this file `<year>-<month>-<day>-<title-split-by-dashes>.markdown`, and add the following header to it:
 ~~~
 ---
 date: year-month-day hour:minute:second